daattali/beautiful-jekyll/_posts/2016-07-07-pingou-ping-on-steroids-in-powershell.md

 published: true
 title: 'Pingou: ping on steroids in powershell'
 ---
-Pingou is a powershell script that allows to test connectivity with ICMP and open ports with TCP.
-This command is meant to be easy to use, intuitive and faster than the built in test-connection and test-netconnection.
+Pingou is a powershell script that allows to test connectivity using ICMP and open TCP ports on a remote host.
+This command is meant to be easy to use, intuitive and faster than the built-in Test-Connection and Test-NetConnection cmdlets.

 **Link to the script** : [Pingou](https://github.com/vxav/Scripting/blob/master/Pingou.ps1)